Attend the first read-through of the script with the artists. (Free)

 FREE and open to all (please note: adult language and content)

 As part of a nationwide initiative, Main Street Theater presented 2 staged readings of Lauren Gunderson's THE TAMING on Inauguration Day, January 20.
-More than 40 theaters across the country are participating.
+More than 40 theaters across the country participated.

 Tweetering, pandashrews, and undying giddiness for James Madison -- what else could you expect to find at a Miss America pageant?
 In this hilarious, raucous, all-female "power-play" inspired by Shakespeare's Shrew, contestant Katherine has political aspirations to match her beauty pageant ambitions.
 All she needs to revolutionize the American government is the help of one ultra-conservative senator's aide on the cusp of a career breakthrough, and one bleeding-heart liberal blogger who will do anything for her cause.
 Well, that and a semi-historically-accurate ether trip.